 - Subjects you are good at

-Our study programmes are flexible and you can mix and match, combining A Levels with BTEC courses and GCSEs to suit your interests and career aims.
+Our study programmes are flexible and you can mix and match, combining A Levels with BTEC courses to suit your interests and career aims.

 You can select three A Levels to form a full study programme.
-Alternatively, you can combine A Levels with a BTEC/CTEC Diploma or Extended Certificate to create a full study
+Alternatively, you can combine A Levels with a BTEC to create a full study programme.

-In order to study an A Level programme, students need to have achieved:
+In order to study an A Level programme, you need to have achieved: